microsoft/onnxruntime/docs/how-to/install.md

 See the [installation matrix](https://onnxruntime.ai) for recommended instructions for desired combinations of target operating system, hardware, accelerator, and language.

-Details on OS versions, compilers, language versions, dependent libraries , etc can be found under [Compatibility](../resources/compatibility.md#Environment-compatibility).
+Details on OS versions, compilers, language versions, dependent libraries, etc can be found under [Compatibility](../resources/compatibility.md#Environment-compatibility).

 ## Contents
 {: .no_toc }